 My Best of Provence itinerary

-Firstly let’s talk weather, I’ve chosen the end of May and early September for my inaugural tours.
+Firstly let’s talk weather, I’ve chosen May and September for my tours.
 The days are long and usually warm.
 Rain is rare and Provence is at her magnificent best.
 It’s the prefect time to tour.

 I’ll arrange a pick up by taxi or minibus (depending on numbers) at an agreed time from either Avignon TGV or Marseille Marignane airport.
 You will be transferred to Chateau Constantin, located 1km outside the Luberon village of Lourmarin.
 The journey is an easy hour’s drive through picturesque countryside.

 Upon arrival a small hamper of luxurious Provencal goodies awaits in your bedroom.
 The group will gather for a champagne reception followed by a gala welcome dinner.

 The locals call the Luberon a corner of paradise.
 It’s not hard to understand why: – there are countless picturesque villages; numerous vineyards producing sumptuous wines; olive groves that stretch for miles; cherry orchards which produce snow storms of blossom in Spring and rolling mountains stretching away towards the Alps.